DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 }
 ```

-TestCafe will implicitly resolve test context and provide the right test controller.
+TestCafe implicitly resolves test context and provides the right test controller.

 ### Setting Test Speed

-TestCafe allows you to specify the speed of test execution.
+TestCafe allows you to specify the test execution speed.

-By default, tests run at the maximum speed.
-However, if you need to watch a test running
-to understand what happens in it, this speed may seem too fast.
-In this instance, use the `t.setTestSpeed` method
+Tests are run at the maximum speed by default.
+You can use the `t.setTestSpeed` method
-to slow the test down.
+to specify the speed.

 ```text
 t.setTestSpeed( factor )